Stephen King Has A Chilling Diagnosis For Trump’s Mind

 And just weeks before the election, King tweeted:

 Since the election, King hasn’t let up.
-Last spring, he said Trump having access to the nuclear codes was “worse than any horror story I ever wrote.”
+During the spring, he said Trump having access to the nuclear codes was “worse than any horror story I ever wrote.”

-The president can’t seem to take the “Firestarter” author’s heat.
+The president can’t seem to take the Firestarter author’s heat.
 Earlier this year, Trump blocked King on Twitter.

 But King hasn’t let up.
 Last month, he mockingly “banned” Trump from seeing the film “It,” which was based on his best-selling book.
-The movie has been number one at the box office for two weeks in a row and is now the highest-grossing September release of all time.
+The movie has been number one at the box office for two weeks in a row, and is now the highest-grossing September release of all time.